-Safety 6.5 Regulatory
+Safety 6.3 Regulatory

-To undertake an annual Safety Audit as required by NZTA and to pass this safety audit and be issued with a Rail Service Licence as at 30 June 2015.
+To undertake an annual Safety Audit as required by NZTA and to pass this safety audit and be issued with a Rail Service Licence as at 30 June 2016.

 Achieved.
-The company undertook a Safety Audit in December 2014 and retains a Rail Service Licence as at 30 June 2015.
+The company undertook a Safety Audit in November 2015 and retains a Rail Service Licence as at 30 June 2016.

-6.6 Management
+6.4 Management

-To maintain a record of key items of the Internal Audit system and to ensure that critical items such as track and bridge inspections, and rolling stock inspections and certification are completed within two months of their scheduled dates.
+To maintain a detailed Internal Audit system and to ensure that critical items such as track, tunnel and bridge inspections, and rolling stock inspections and certification are completed within three months of their scheduled dates.